CME211/notes/syllabus.md

 homework projects.
 Please use this if you have questions regarding course material.

-Please visit the CME211 Canvas page: <https://canvas.stanford.edu/courses/104580>
+Please visit the CME211 Canvas page: <https://canvas.stanford.edu/courses/123262>

 All other correspondence should be sent to <cme211-staff@lists.stanford.edu>.

 *Do not send questions related to course material to the staff mailing list or to individual staff emails (including the instructor).
 We will not answer these.
-Questions may be posted to the Canvas discussion board or asked in-person during office hours.*
+Questions may be posted to the Canvas discussion board or asked during office hours.*

 ## Teaching staff

 Instructor:
   - [Andreas Santucci](https://asantucci.github.io/) (santucci at stanford)

 Teaching assistants:
-  - Teresa Dayrit (tedayrit at stanford)
+  - Carolyn Kao (chkao831 at stanford)
-  - Fredric Lam (flam at stanford)
+  - Guillermo Bescos (gbescos at stanford)
-  - Frederik Mellby (frederme at stanford)
+  - Maoguo Shi (smgyl at stanford)
-  - Lewis Warne (lwarne at stanford)
+  - Tom Morvan (tommrvn at stanford)

 ## Time and location

 - Days: Tues, Thurs
-- Time: 4:30 PM - 6:20 PM
+- Time: 6:30 PM - 7:50 PM
-- Location: Hewlett 201
+- Location: Remote

+Zoom meeting details are on Canvas.

 ## Office hours

-All office hours are held in the Huang basement just outside of the ICME.
+All office hours will be held remotely, details TBD.

-Mondays: 12:00 PM - 2:00 PM (Lewis)

-Tuesdays: 2:30 PM - 4:30 PM (Teresa) and 6:30 PM - 8:30 PM (Fred M)

-Wednesdays: 11:00 AM - 1:00 PM (Fred M) and 3:00 PM - 5:00 PM (Lewis)

-Thursdays: 1:00 PM - 3:00 PM (Teresa) and 6:30 PM - 8:30 PM (Fred L)

-Fridays: 10:00 AM - 12:00 PM (Fred L)

 ## Resources